 All facilities have been completed with the exception of a remotely-operated salinity monitoring and control system.
 Installation of the original supervisory control and data acquisition (SCADA) system has occurred; however, equipment problems persist and the Bureau of Reclamation continues to evaluate the equipment to ensure it meets project specifications.
-Implementation of control strategies for the variable speed motor controller is in discussions.
+Implementation of control strategies for the variable speed motor controller is pending further evaluations by the Bureau of Reclamation.